BabyFnord/update_wekan/README.md

 NOTA BENE
 This script is _work in progress_ as WeKan is frequently being updated.
 Some changes introduced to WeKan became problematic for bundle-installs on U7, this script provides some workarounds for that.
 Some extra features of the script currently are broken, I'll fix them when I have the time and knowledge to do so.

 It _might_ happen that WeKan introduces new features or dependencies and a new version won't run at first, needs some fixes to the startup-script or whatever 🤷🏻‍♂️.
 To prevent a failover, this script puts each installed version into its own subfolder ($HOME/wekan/wekan-{release version}/)and creates a symlink called `current` to be referenced elsewhere (ie. for [Document Root](https://manual.uberspace.de/web-documentroot/)).
 If needed, stop Wekan by typing `tmux attach` and when `tmux` shows the running script, press `CTRL+b`then `d`.
-Next you could revert the symlink to your preferred previous version, and run the startup-script again.
+A next step could be to revert the symlink to your preferred previous version, and run the startup-script again.

 ## Getting started